Groundhog

 *

-I’ve lost the secondary burn.
 Smoke billows across the yard in choking gray sheets.

 *

-Tears well and I rub them away.
+Tears well and I blink them away.

-But they come back.
+They come back.

 *

-Once the panic attack dumps me back on the ground and my breathing slows, my vision widens from pinprick to panorama.
+Once the panic attack dumps me back on the ground and my breathing slows, my vision goes from pinprick to panorama.
 There’s an emerald canopy of oak above my head, sunlight glittering through the spaces between the leaves.
-Shapes of light are cast across my limbs, disappearing and reappearing in the breeze.
-My jaw lets go and hangs open.
+Geometric shapes of light shimmer across my body, disappearing and reappearing with the breeze.

 *